Joshuailuma/Own-Your-Property-Next-JS/README.md

-# Own Your Property on Goerli Network
+# Own Your Property deployed to Goerli Network

 ## Overview